| Home | TUTORIALS & OTHER LINKS | Classes | Project Images | Services | About | Contact |

 Julieanne Kost

-http://www.adobeevangelists.com/ - Adobe Evangelist.
+- Adobe Evangelist.
 Great photographer.
+Tons of tutorials.

 Ben Willmore

 http://www.digitalmastery.com/ - Photoshop Master of layers and layer effects.
+Free PDF on light painting.

 Seminars & Events

-Adobe events
+Adobe Events

 http://www.adobe.com/events/main.jsp - Mostly on Adobe software, some events cost for entry, some don't.

-Apple events
+Apple Events

 Associations & Groups